WebMaestroFr/rpi-roam-webapp/README.md

-This is a web application that lets you wirelessly connect your Raspberry Pi to available WiFi networks, through a slick UI that bridges it all to an access point.
+This is a web application that wirelessly connects your Raspberry Pi to available WiFi networks, through a slick UI that bridges it all to an access point.

 # Installation